bmwilly/bmwilly.github.io/README.md

 ## About

+I'm a data scientist at [Equilibrium Energy](https://www.equilibriumenergy.com/) living in Berlin, Germany.

+My professional interests include machine learning (especially of the Bayesian probabalistic sort), open/reproductible science, ML fairness, and software engineering for data science.
+I'm primarily interested in building data products that are useful for people and for mitigating the effects of climate change.

-I'm a data scientist at [Equilibrium Energy](https://www.equilibriumenergy.com/).
-I live in Berlin, Germany.
-I have many hobbies and I'm [bad at all of them](https://youtu.be/V5Rzh8XjzHI?t=16).
+I have many hobbies (dance music, film, chess, skiing, bouldering, ping pong) and I'm [bad at all of them](https://youtu.be/V5Rzh8XjzHI?t=16).

 ## Links